weili-code/DeepLearning_numpy/README.md

 Note: the code and examples in the repository are for pedagogical purposes and thus have not been enhanced for efficiency and performance, and may take significantly longer time than the counterpart of Pytorch modules.
 You can find some HTML files in the folder "examples" for concrete demonstration.

-A collection of illustrations of DL methods using PyTorch can be also found here https://github.com/weili-code/DeepLearning_pytorch.
+A collection of illustrations of DL methods using PyTorch can be found in another repository here https://github.com/weili-code/DeepLearning_pytorch.

 Credits:
 The project has been heavily inspired by some publicly available examples and templates from the following sources: